dhis2/app-platform/cli/config/init.README.md

 See the section about [building](https://platform.dhis2.nu/#/scripts/build) for more information.

+### `yarn deploy`

+Deploys the built app in the `build` folder to a running DHIS2 instance.<br />
+This command will prompt you to enter a server URL as well as the username and password of a DHIS2 user with the App Management authority.<br/>
+You must run `yarn build` before running `yarn deploy`.<br />

+See the section about [deploying](https://platform.dhis2.nu/#/scripts/deploy) for more information.

 ## Learn More

 You can learn more about the platform in the [DHIS2 Application Platform Documentation](https://platform.dhis2.nu/).